ncri/nested_form_fields/README.md

 It uses jQuery to dynamically add and remove nested associations.

 - Works for arbitrarily deeply nested associations (tested up to 4 levels).
-- Works with form builders like simple_form.
+- Works with form builders like [simple_form](https://github.com/plataformatec/simple_form).
-- Requires Ruby 1.9 and the Rails asset pipeline
+- Requires Ruby 1.9+ and the Rails asset pipeline.